mdmosfikurrahman/employee-management-backend-assignment/README.md

 - Reporting system
 - Logging and auditing

-This assignment mirrors the **architecture and engineering standards used in production systems**.
+This assignment reflects the **architecture and engineering standards used in production systems**.

 ---

 # Assignment Objective

-The system must manage:
+The system must support the following capabilities:

-- Employees
+- Employee Management
-- Departments
+- Department Management
-- Designations
+- Designation Management
 - Salary Disbursement
 - Reporting
 - Authentication
 - Role Based Access Control
 - Logging

-Candidates must demonstrate:

-- Proper architecture
-- Clean code
-- Consistent API contracts
-- Proper error handling
-- Multi-database management
+Candidates are responsible for designing the **database schema, entity relationships, and data structure**.

+The focus of this assignment is not only functionality but also **architecture, design decisions, and code quality**.

 ---